cecid/hermes-docs/docs/source/application.rst

       attachmentPart.setContentType("application/xml");
       request.addAttachmentPart(attachmentPart);

 #.
-Save changes to the SOAP message.
+Save the changes to the SOAP message.

    .. code-block:: java

       request.saveChange();

 #.
-Send the SOAP request to Hermes AS2 sender web service and get a SOAP response.
+Send the SOAP request to Hermes and get the following SOAP response.

    .. code-block:: java

       SOAPMessage response = soapConn.call(request, senderWSURL);
       SOAPBody responseBody = response.getSOAPBody();

 #.
-Process the SOAP response and extract the identifier of the AS2 message to ``System.out`` if there is no SOAP fault.
+Process the SOAP response and extract the identifier of the AS2 message, and print it to ``System.out`` if there is no SOAP fault.

    .. code-block:: java